shambhavithakur/curatorbot/readme.md

 5. In the settings.py file, edit the paths to your local folders, if required.
 You can also search for and add details about other WikiArt artists to the&nbsp;file.

-6. In download.py, in the get_json() function, edit the number of paintings you want to download per artist.
+6. In download.py, in the get_json() function, change the number of paintings you want to download per artist.
 In the main() function, edit the list variable according to the number of artists you have in settings.py.

-6. In the tweet.py file, you could edit the number of paintings you want to tweet during a session and the gap between each download.
+6. In the tweet.py file, you could change the number of paintings you want to tweet during a session and the gap between each download.

 ### Use

-1. Make sure you are in the code folder and then run the following command to download meta data and paintings from WikiArt.
+1. In Bash, if you are in the curatorbot folder, run the following command to download meta data and paintings from WikiArt.
+If you are in the code folder, you can omit the 'code/' part.

     ```bash
-    python download.py
+    python code/download.py
     ```

- 2. To tweet paintings, run the following command:
+ 2. To tweet paintings, run the following command from the curatorbot folder in Bash:

        ```bash
-       python tweet.py
+       python code/tweet.py
        ```

 ### References: